Sequence diagram

 For a particular scenario of a use case, the diagrams show the events that external actors generate, their order, and possible inter-system events.
-All systems are treated as a black box; the diagram places emphasis on events that cross the system boundary from actors to systems.
+The diagram emphasizes events that cross the system boundary from actors to systems.
 A system sequence diagram should be done for the main success scenario of the use case, and frequent or complex alternative scenarios.

+There are two kinds of sequence diagrams: